Composition

 Paule Halley, LL.D., is a lawyer, a professor of law at Université Laval and the Canada Research Chair in Environmental Law.
 She was appointed to the KEAC in 1999.

 André-Anne Gagnon holds a bachelor’s degree in biological sciences from the University of Montreal as well as a master’s degree in maritime resource management from the University of Quebec in Rimouski.
-Since November 2020, she has been working in the National Parks Department at the Ministry of Forests, Wildlife and Parks as a project manager.
+Since November 2020, she has been working in the National Parks Department at the Ministry of Environment, the Fight Against Climate Change, Fauna and Parks as a project manager.
 Ms. Gagnon also has experience in the field of environmental assessment of northern and mining projects.
 She was named a KEAC member in 2020.

 Members appointed by the Government of Canada